monarch-initiative/monarch-trapi-kp/README.md

 # Monarch TRAPI Knowledge Provider ("KP")

-NCATS Translator ARA TRAPI wrapper for the Monarch Initiative system, specifically targeting TRAPI Multi-Curie Queries.
+This project is a NCATS Translator API ("TRAPI") application facade for the Monarch Initiative information system, converting it into a TRAPI Knowledge Provider ("KP") responding specifically to Multi-Curie "Similarity" Queries.

-The initial implementation will support the following query: _**Given a set of (Human Phenotype Ontology term 'HP' term identified) phenotypes, what diseases might they match?**_
+The initial implementation will support the following use case: _**Given a set of (Human Phenotype Ontology term 'HP' term identified) phenotypes, what diseases might they match?**_

 The goal is to find a good, probably creative answer that satisfies as many of the N inputs as possible, but may not satisfy all of them.